 In This Article

-Often categorized as a chronic disease, addiction can damage relationships with loved ones and ruin educations and employment.
+Often categorized as a chronic disease, addiction can damage relationships with loved ones and ruin education and employment.

 There are many different types of addictions.

 A worldwide report reveals that more than a billion people across the globe are addicted to cigarettes, 240 million are dependent on alcohol, and 15 million use heavy drugs.